 You can save a link to individual tweets.
 Each tweet has its own URL.
 To find this, you click on the little arrow pointing upwards from a box in the bottom right of the tweet.
 This will let you copy the link, send the tweet in a DM or add to bookmarks.

 If you want a copy of all your tweets, then Twitter can send you an archive of everything you’ve tweeted.
 Click on the three dots icon, and select ‘Settings’.
 In your ‘Account’ page, scroll down to the bottom where you will see an option “Your Twitter archive: Request your archive”.

 Wrapping this up

-- This step is really important, because it’s what you’ll be linking to on your 9104 Exercises page/OWL and how I’ll verify you did the course.
+- This step is really important, because it’s how I’ll verify you did the course.
 If you don’t do this step, you won’t get the points!

 - If your following contains people in a different time zone who are most likely to be online in the middle of the night, and you want to catch their attention

 - If you have collected a lot of links you want to share, but don’t want to overwhelm your followers with lots of tweets at once

 - If you want to tweet repeated information, updates or reminders, perhaps about an event you’re organizing, a blog or article you’ve written or a deadline for a job or funding opportunity, without having to remember to do it

 - If you’re away but want to keep some presence on Twitter